No MCMC for me: Amortized sampling for fast and stable training of energy-based models: Method

 We now present a method for training an EBM $p_\theta(x) = e^{f_\theta(x)}/Z(\theta)$ to optimize Equation \ref{eq:dual_likelihood}.
 We introduce a generator distribution of the form $q_\phi(x) = \int_z q_\phi(x|z)q(z)\mathrm{d}z$ such that:

 where $g_\psi$ is a neural network with parameters $\psi$ and thus, $\phi = \{\psi, \sigma^2\}$.
-This is similar to a typical GAN generator (with Gaussian noise added to the output) and to the decoder of a variational autoencoder~\citep{kingma2013auto}.
+This is similar to the decoder of a variational autoencoder~\citep{kingma2013auto}.
 With this architecture it is easy to optimize the first and second terms of Equation \ref{eq:dual_likelihood} with reparameterization, but the entropy term requires more care.